 He received undergraduate and masters degrees in mechanical engineering, an interdisciplinary PhD degree in biomedical engineering, and a postdoctoral fellowship in orthopaedic biomechanics.
 His career goal is to make a broad and substantial improvements to patient care through translational research and commercialization.

-Dr. Fening is a co-founder and Chief Technology Officer of Apto Orthopaedics Corporation, an early stage company focusing on non-invasive methods to adjust orthopaedic implants.
-He also has served as on the board of directors for several for- and not-for-profits.
+Dr. Fening is a co-founder of two startup companies and serves on the board of directors for several for- and not-for-profits.

-Prior to joining Case Western Reserve University, Dr. Fening was the Director of Orthopaedic Devices at the Austen BioInnovation Institute in Akron and the Director of Orthopaedic Research for Summa Health Systems.
-Prior to that, he was the Director of Research for Cleveland Clinic Sports Health.
-His areas of research focus included the biomechanics of sports injuries to the knee, shoulder and head and in innovation more broadly across orthopaedic devices.
-In the last 10 years, he has received over $8.7M in grant funding, published more than 100 peer reviewed publications and presentation, and has several patents.
+Prior to joining Case Western Reserve University, Dr. Fening has served as the Director of Research for Cleveland Clinic Sports Health, the Director of Orthopaedic Research for Summa Health System, and the Director of Orthopaedic Devices at the Austen BioInnovation Institute in Akron.
+His areas of research focus included the biomechanics of sports injuries to the knee, shoulder, and head and in innovation more broadly across orthopaedic devices.
+He has received over $20M in grant funding, published more than 100 peer-reviewed publications and presentations, and has several patents.
 He was a 2017 recipient of the Crain’s Cleveland Business Forty Under 40, and is a member of several national and international professional societies.

 PROFESSIONAL AFFILIATIONS